-Recognized as one of the best workflow management software products available, Pipefy lives up to expectations.
+Recognized as one of the best workflow management software products and one of the key players in the project management software arena, Pipefy lives up to expectations.
 It offers a suite of amazing features that help you organize and control your processes while preventing failures and reducing costs.
 This solution is perfect for managers who work in the IT, sales, marketing, HR, finance, and purchasing sectors.

 Pipefy’s intuitive interface helps users to quickly adapt and create custom, automated workflows.
 The workflow management system comes with pre-designed templates that you can seamlessly import into your Pipefy account and customize according to your preferences.
 Important information is only a click away in the integrated storage system, and you can keep sensitive data in private pipes.

 Admin controls, two-factor authentication, email messaging, bug tracking, and reporting are among this product’s most notable features.
 Also, Pipefy offers integration with Slack, Google Sheets, MailChimp, Pipedrive, Salesforce, and 500 other apps.